Meet Gabi.

-As the Lead Associate of Communications Strategy at Fannie Mae, Gabi manages campaigns designed to support the company's dynamic work culture while engaging employees with compelling internal communications and elevating Fannie Mae's external reputation.
-In the past year, Fannie Mae's work culture received more than 60 awards and recognition from renowned publications, including FORTUNE, TIME Magazine, USA TODAY, Forbes, The Washington Post, The Dallas Morning News, and more.
+As the Lead Associate of Communications Strategy at Fannie Mae, Gabi managed campaigns designed to support the company's dynamic work culture while engaging employees with compelling internal communications and elevating Fannie Mae's external reputation.
+During Gabi's tenure at the company, Fannie Mae's work culture received more than 60 awards and recognition from renowned publications, including FORTUNE, TIME Magazine, USA TODAY, Forbes, The Washington Post, The Dallas Morning News, and more.

 At CTIA, Gabi delivered strategies for communications, technology public policy, regulatory affairs, and public affairs.
 In addition to being the lead of an inclusion and accessibility program, she managed messaging stratagems for grassroots efforts, third-party partnerships, email marketing, social media, and content strategy for ACTwireless.org and AccessWireless.org.
 She managed state and federal campaigns centered on wireless technology issues.
 Gabi also organized panels, events, and conferences showcasing accessibility, policy, the digital divide, and digital inclusion on behalf of the wireless industry.